SCorley0901/pyarcade/README.md

 PyArcade 1.0
 ========

+**These were some games I programmed while I was still learning how to program.
+It was pretty enjoyable.
+Then again, it's Python ;)**

 Three Python games using the famous Pygame library, wrapped into an arcade-like interface.

 - **Language**: Pyhon 3.3.x (http://python.org/download)